-Seattle Children’s Hospital nurses picket for better wages, working conditions
+Seattle Children’s hospital nurses picket for better wages, working conditions

-Chants, picket signs and honking filled the 41st Avenue Northeast and Sand Point Way Northeast intersection in front of Seattle Children’s Hospital Tuesday morning.
+Chants, picket signs and honking filled the 41st Avenue Northeast and Sand Point Way Northeast intersection in front of Seattle Children’s hospital Tuesday morning.

 Nurses at the pediatric hospital, represented by the Washington State Nurses Association, are holding an informational picket for higher wages amid an ongoing staffing shortage.

-The nurses association and Seattle Children’s Hospital leadership have held nine bargaining sessions over four months and are still negotiating a new contract.
+The nurses association and Seattle Children’s leadership have held nine bargaining sessions over four months and are still negotiating a new contract.

 Nurses involved in the picketing are doing so on their own time, so that patient care is not interrupted, a hospital spokesperson said in a statement.